oliverlambson/location_monitoring/README.md

 # Cyclical delivery location tracking

-Used to track the location of Covid test kits for the University of Cambridge Covid Student Testing Programme.
+Used to track the location of Covid test kits for the a UK University's Covid Student Testing Programme.

 ## Functionality overview